 Occupational Extension programs provide preemployment, on-the-job, and in-service training of personnel for area businesses and industries.
-Occupational extension courses have been or can be developed for any industrial training need, which can be addressed in a classroom or lab environment.
-These courses may be offered "on site" or at one of the college's three campuses.
+Occupational extension courses have been or can be developed for any industrial training need, which can be addressed in a classroom, online, or lab environment.
+These courses may be offered "on site" or at a college location.
 Course content can be tailored to meet a particular company's needs.
-A group of at least 10 people is required.
+A group of at least 8-10 people is required for most classes.

-Public Service Education programs provide courses to meet the training needs of area law enforcement, emergency services, and fire departments.
+Emergency Services programs provide courses to meet the training needs of law enforcement, fire, emergency medical, and rescue services personnel.
+Its programs develop skilled responders, empowering them to act more effectively in emergencies.